Magda-Szymanska/sql_and_excel/sql/queries.md

 ___

 :briefcase:
-**4. How many employees are installed at directorial positions
-    and out of all employees what percentage they make?**
+**4. How many employees hold a director level position and out of all employees what percentage they make?**

 ```sql
 WITH n_dir AS (